UNIVERSITY OF IOWA

 - Increase the visibility and awareness of educational opportunities offered by OSA among the University undergraduate student population.

-- Enhance affordability and promote effective year-round learning opportunities by offering student ICRU-funded and other internships, work-study positions, and summer work opportunities.
+- Enhance affordability and promote effective year-round learning opportunities by offering student ICRU-funded and other high impact internships, work-study, and summer work opportunities.

-- Provide undergraduates with high-quality learning experiences through independent study opportunities leading to honors theses.
+- Provide undergraduates with high-quality learning experiences through independent study opportunities including leading to honors theses.

 - Offer specialized courses in archaeology and bioarchaeology through the Anthropology Department not provided by the regular faculty.